sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/rna_seq_advanced_tutorial.md

 ## Introducing the IGV Browser

 Arguably the most-important tool you will learn about in this course is [IGV](https://www.broadinstitute.org/igv/).
 Whilst tools like R are very powerful and allow you to perform statistical analyses and test hypotheses, there is no substitute for ***looking at the data***.
 A trained-eye can quite quickly get a sense of the data quality before any computational analyses have been run.
 Futhermore, as the person requesting the sequencing, you probably know a lot about the biological context of the samples and what to expect.

-Many of the exercises in the course will use IGV, so you will have plenty of time to practice.

-## Introduction

 - IGV has been developed by the Broad Institute and is able to display most kinds of genomic data
     + expression